 Of the businesses that do not currently use a professional agency to manage their brand reputation, cost (54%) is the biggest factor that’s preventing them from hiring one.

 Nearly 40% of digital marketers also said they do not understand the value of hiring a professional ORM agency.

 Misunderstanding the value of ORM stems from a misalignment of priorities at a company.

 Companies may only choose to hire a PR agency after experiencing a negative online review or after generating negative press coverage.

 Companies should instead be preemptive about solidifying a positive online reputation to avoid negative coverage in the first place.

 “Companies should more focus on building and growing their online reputation proactively, rather than simply fixing things that may have gone wrong as a consequence of not spending time on ORM in the first place,” said Beal.

 Building a positive brand identity limits the resources a business may need to devote to ORM in the aftermath of a negative online experience.

-Digital marketers are expressing this behavior in 2018: More than 40% of businesses plan to hire a PR agency; 34% of businesses plan to spend more time and money on ORM.
+Digital marketers are expressing this behavior: More than 40% of businesses plan to hire a PR agency; 34% of businesses plan to spend more time and money on ORM.